ReedOnePeck/Mind-Omni/README.md

                     `-- pytorch_model.bin
 ```

-For later stages, point your shell scripts to these released checkpoints instead of the original internal paths.
+For later stages, point your shell scripts to these released checkpoints under your local `Mind-Omni-weights` root.

 ## Training